kylewang1999/kalib/README.md

 -   `renderer_device_id`, `tracking_device_id`, `mask_inference_device_id`, the gpu_id for rendering mask, tracking annotated TCP and use SAM/Grounded-SAM to inference foreground mask.
 -   `keypoint_ids`: choose what keypoints to be tracked.
 The keypoint configurations are specified in [franka_config.json](./easycalib/config/franka_config.json). **NOTE**: the num of keypoint_ids should be consistent with your number of clicks in the prompting window, otherwise it is undefined behaviour.

-2. Running the synthetic data generation pipeline.
+2. (**Optional**) If you wanna generate synthetic data and run the synthetic data generation pipeline:
    We use pyrfuniverse as our simulation environment, please refer to [pyrfuniverse](https://github.com/robotflow-initiative/pyrfuniverse) for more details.
    Alternatively, you can choose to setup the pyrfuniverse env with `bash scripts/bootstrap_pyrfuniverse.sh $PWD`